edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 :::tip
 **How to view error codes**

-When you execute SQL queries or perform other database operations in Cloudberry Database, and an error occurs, the system returns an error message.
+When you execute SQL queries or perform other database operations in Apache Cloudberry, and an error occurs, the system returns an error message.
 However, this standard error message may not directly display the SQLSTATE error code.
 Here are some methods to view these error codes:

 - Use PL/pgSQL exception handling.
 For example: